smarbaa/yt-dlp-ugly-err/README.md

-This is a plugin for [yt-dlp](https://github.com/yt-dlp/yt-dlp) that adds support for [err.ee](https://www.err.ee/) and its various subchannels:
+This is a plugin for [yt-dlp](https://github.com/yt-dlp/yt-dlp) that adds support for [err.ee](https://www.err.ee/) and its various subchannels and portals:

 * [etv.err.ee](https://etv.err.ee)
 * [etv2.err.ee](https://etv2.err.ee)